How to dehumidify a Garage?

 A typical domestic garage, such as found attached to a detached or semi-detached house may be of concrete floor construction, with block or brick walls.
 These walls may be covered with plasterboard or a different finishing sheet material.

-- Floor preparation would mainly be removal of any floor coverings that may be restricting the evaporation of moisture out of the concrete, particularly removing linoleum floor covering if present.
+- Floor preparation would mainly be the removal of any floor coverings that may be restricting the evaporation of moisture out of the concrete, particularly removing linoleum floor covering if present.

+Our expert team will be able to guide you on which types of dehumidifiers will suit the space and your needs best.
 For any advice on humidity, water damage or damp levels in your home or commercial property, please contact us on 020 7760 7660 or firstname.lastname@example.org